JamesG3/Leetcode/AAA(Note for this repository).md

 ### Need to be refreshed
 - Battleship in a Board: checking head horizontally and vertically.
 - Binary Tree Level Order Traversal: recursive solution with a mark of level.
+- Balanced Binary Tree: find maxDepth, divide and conquer.
+- Invert Binary Tree: build an Invert function and a Traversal function to swap every node

 ### Questions
 - 382 Linked List Random Node: what are the test cases like?
 Why sometimes the result is *Wrong* when i submit a right answer?